Broken User Authentication: What It Is, How We Can Help

 How ThreatX Can Help

-Watching and Blocking Broken User Authentication Exploitation
+Watching and Blocking Broken Authentication Exploitation

 It can be difficult to detect if an attacker has exploited an instance of this vulnerability.
 Because this attack vector uses legitimate auth tokens, applications under attack often show no signs of an error.

 However, ThreatX continuously monitors each unique client/user and detects probing or reconnaissance activity early in the kill chain.
-For example, we identify and flag resource ID enumeration, an indication of attempted exploitation of a broken user authentication vulnerability.
+For example, we identify and flag resource ID enumeration, an indication of attempted exploitation of a broken authentication vulnerability.
 We also identify and flag other suspicious client activity, such as repeated error responses, indicative of reconnaissance and attack-surface mapping.
 If these behaviors reach a certain risk threshold or are observed in conjunction with other suspicious attacker behavior (as they frequently are), ThreatX blocks the attacker and records the events for later review.

-ThreatX Attack Dashboard
+ThreatX Threat Dashboard

-Identifying Broken User Authentication
+Identifying Broken Authentication

 How Our Approach Is Unique